JuliaMStahl/hvac-fuzzy-logic-controller/README.md

 ## References
 1. EnergyPlus: A whole building energy simulation program.
 More information and downloads are available at: https://energyplus.net
+2. OpenStudio: A grafic interface to build IDF files and run EnergyPlus' simulations.
+More information and downloads are available at: https://openstudio.net/

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.